 Large companies have utilized self-insurance to maximize the value of their group health insurance plans for many years.
-Through assuming more risk, large employers are able to reduce the cost because they are not paying an insurance company to take all the risk away from them.
-A key challenge with traditional self-insurance is that claims are paid as they are incurred…this can create a problem for cash flow with small employers and has historically kept self-insurance away from the small employer space.
+By assuming more risk, large employers are able to reduce the cost because they are not paying an insurance company to take all the risk away from them.
+A key challenge with traditional self-insurance is that claims are paid as they are incurred… this can create a problem for cash flow with small employers and has historically kept self-insurance away from the small employer space.

 If you would like to learn more, please give us a call 800.303.6329 or send us an email.